 Beer is not distilled and may contain gluten.
 Another issue to consider is flavorings and color added to distilled spirits after the distillation.
 The same concern exists for wines, wine coolers and other alcoholic beverages due to the unknown additives or additive sources.

 Is There Gluten in My Cosmetics?

 There can be gluten in almost any product.
 If it is not directly used for such purposes as a thickening agent or for other such use to modify a product, it may be in flour used to dust products to ease in separation of the finished products such as latex gloves, paper plates and tacos.
 Many chapsticks, lipsticks, lip balms and lip glosses contain gluten, so it’s best to check with the manufacturer before using them.
 Same goes for any foundation products.
 The main concern for most is whether you would ingest the cosmetic, as is the case with lip products.

 Gluten in lip glosses or lipstick may be of concern since even the tiniest amount of gluten consumed by a person with an intolerance will initiate some sort of reaction whether felt by symptoms or not.
 Gluten may also be in some oral hygiene products.
 Contact the manufacturer of what you personally use to find out.

 Is There Gluten in My Lotions and Other Body Care Products?

 Yes there can be.
 The main issue for lotions and other body care products is whether or not one has a contact reaction to gluten.
-The other concern is having a gluten containing lotion on hands that are preparing foods to eat.
+The other concern is having a gluten containing lotion on hands that are preparing foods to eat or if you were to apply it to your face and ingest a small amount through your moth.
 Since even a tiny amount of gluten can initiate a reaction it is possible that the gluten from a soap or lotion could contaminate a food.
 This type of scenario may make it prudent to investigate the presence of gluten in any product one is using and for those who may be responsible for preparing food for another who suffers from gluten intolerance.